Startup company: Investing

 Startup investing is the action of making an investment in an early-stage company.
 Beyond founders' own contributions, some startups raise additional investment at some or several stages of their growth.
 Not all startups trying to raise investments are successful in their fundraising.
+Venture Capital is a subdivision of Private Equity wherein external investors fund small-scale startups that have high growth potential in the long run.
+Venture capital is the money of invention that is invested into young businesses which hold no historic background.
+Usually, the business of venture capital is highly risky but one can at the same time expect high returns as well.

 In the United States, the solicitation of funds became easier for startups as result of the JOBS Act.
 Prior to the advent of equity crowdfunding, a form of online investing that has been legalized in several nations, startups did not advertise themselves to the general public as investment opportunities until and unless they first obtained approval from regulators for an initial public offering (IPO) that typically involved a listing of the startup's securities on a stock exchange.
 Today, there are many alternative forms of IPO commonly employed by startups and startup promoters that do not include an exchange listing, so they may avoid certain regulatory compliance obligations, including mandatory periodic disclosures of financial information and factual discussion of business conditions by management that investors and potential investors routinely receive from registered public companies.

 Over the last decade, Europe has developed a rapid start-up scene that has given birth to global players, including more than 70 unicorns, and has created more than two million jobs.
 Investment in European start-ups increased sixfold between 2010 and 2020, reaching approximately €40 billion.
 Europe does a poorer job of nurturing young companies because of a failure to support their development into industry leaders.
 Promising European start-ups then struggle to raise the necessary capital to expand and mature.
 They are forced to either relocate to the US's deep capital markets or sell themselves to larger rivals with more financial availability.
 As a result, start-ups in the United States can typically raise far more money—up to five times as much as in Europe.